va7deo/TerraCresta/README.md

 # PCB Check List

 FPGA implementation is based on Terra Cresta and will be verified against the YM2203 PSG Type PCB with a YM3526 swap.

-The intent is for this core to be a 1:1 implementation of the Nichibutsu (Terra Cresta based) 68000 hardware.

-Reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.
+Reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O); schematics will be included in the repository.

 ### Clock Information